 Criticisms aside, the use of steel in the viaduct’s construction was unique for the time —as similar elevated structures in the past relied more heavily on stone and iron— and upon its completion, it was considered a success in engineering.

-And yet, as advanced as the design was in 1900, by the mid-1980’s, all the elements —pigeons, salt, pollutants and corrosives in the air— took their toll on the viaduct and the state ended up spending millions replacing most of the girders, crossbeams, and lattice work.
+And yet, as advanced as the design was in 1900, by the mid-1980’s, many of the city’s elements —salt, pollutants and corrosives in the air, as well as the byproducts of countless pigeons— took their toll on the viaduct, making it unsafe to travel on.
+In the end, the state spent millions of dollars replacing most of the girders, crossbeams, and lattice work.

 Today, the Riverside Drive Viaduct comprises of almost entirely new parts, but remains a symbol of America’s late 19th-century “City Beautiful” movement, where urban planners tried to emphasize the beautification and monumental grandeur of large cities.
 Whenever I bike across this elevated highway, I’m amazed how little traffic there usually is, considering that it’s a much more pleasant and picturesque way to travel on the Upper West Side.